publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptB/m__us_usc_t42_s1320c–3.md

 [Pub.
 L. 99–509, title IX, § 9353(a)(4)][/us/pl/99/509/s9353/a/4], Oct.
 21, 1986, [100 Stat.
 2046][/us/stat/100/2046], provided that:

-> “The Secretary of Health and Human Services shall provide, to at least 12 utilization and quality control peer review organizations with contracts under part B of title XI of the Social Security Act \[this part\], data and data processing assistance to allow each of these organizations to review and analyze small-area variations, in the service area of the organization, in the utilization of hospital and other health care services for which payment is made under title XVIII of such Act \[subchapter XVIII of this chapter\].”
+> “The Secretary of Health and Human Services shall provide, to at least 12 utilization and quality control peer review organizations with contracts under part B of title XI of the Social Security Act \[[42 U.S.C.
+1320c][/us/usc/t42/s1320c] et seq.\], data and data processing assistance to allow each of these organizations to review and analyze small-area variations, in the service area of the organization, in the utilization of hospital and other health care services for which payment is made under title XVIII of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\].”

 ----------